mrlemoos/party-planner/README.md

 ## License

-The Party&Planning project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
+The **Planria** project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
 You can find a copy of the license in the [LICENSE](./LICENSE) file or at <https://www.apache.org/licenses/LICENSE-2.0>.

 ## Buy me a Coffee ☕️